1826 - 1900

 Frederic E. Church

-Born in Hartford, CT Church was raised in a prosperous, long-established New England family where his artistic and cultural interests were nurtured from a young age.
-In 1844, Church traveled as a teenager to Catskill, NY to study painting with Thomas Cole, the foremost landscape painter of his time.
-In the years to follow, he evolved as the nation’s greatest landscape painter of the late 1840s and 1850s, never wavering in his connection to the Hudson Valley and its landscape.
-In 1860, Church settled in the valley and established his home, Olana.
-For Church, the designed landscape at Olana was an easy extension of his artistic interests, the result of which revealed the link between Church’s pursuits as a painter of landscapes and the allied art form of landscape gardening.
+Born in Hartford, Connecticut, Church was raised in a prosperous, long-established New England family where his artistic and cultural interests were nurtured from a young age.
+In 1844 Church traveled as a teenager to Catskill, New York to study painting with Thomas Cole, the foremost landscape painter of his time.
+In the years to follow, he became the nation’s most celebrated landscape painter of the late 1840s and 1850s, never wavering in his connection to the Hudson Valley and its landscape.
+In 1860 Church settled in the valley and established his home, Olana.
+For Church, the design of estate grounds was an easy extension of his artistic interests, the result of which revealed the link between Church’s pursuits as a painter of landscapes and the allied art form of landscape gardening.